NuclearCakeGenerator/BMSTU__IU7_2026_assembler/README.md

 sudo apt update && sudo apt upgrade -y && sudo apt install -y nasm make gcc gdb libgtk-3-dev
 ```

-For convienient build and run shortcuts create in `.vscode/` these files:
+For convienient build and run shortcuts create in `.vscode/` these files (`setup.sh` can do this for you):

 `launch.json`
 ```